netsec-ethz/scion-apps/webapp/README.md

 ## Development Setup/Run
-For running `webapp` in a development environment for the SCION Infrastucture, follow the SCIONLab development install and run process at [https://github.com/netsec-ethz/netsec-scion](https://github.com/netsec-ethz/netsec-scion).
+For running `webapp` in a development environment for the SCION Infrastructure, follow the SCIONLab development install and run process at [https://github.com/netsec-ethz/netsec-scion](https://github.com/netsec-ethz/netsec-scion).

 Then, follow these steps to install SCIONLab Apps to run `webapp` in development.